Number6App/number6app.github.io/pipeline_deployment.md

 ### You will need

-- a local copy of [the Number6 repo](https://github.com/Number6App/Number6), either clone it directly or fork it in GitHub to a repository in your account and clone that.
+- a copy of [the Number6 repo](https://github.com/Number6App/Number6), fork it in GitHub to a repository in your account and clone it locally
 - 2 AWS accounts set up for CLI access
 - the AWS CLI tools installed locally